stripe/stripe-dotnet/readme.md

 ### Deleting a customer

-	See Stripe's [deleting a customer](https://stripe.com/docs/api#delete_customer) for more information.
+	See Stripe's documentation on deleting a customer for more information.

 	var customerService = new StripeCustomerService();
 	customerService.Delete(*customerId*);